 STEP: ALLOW AND PROMOTE ABUNDANT HOUSING NEAR EXISTING TRANSIT.

 The major driver here is Austin’s land development code, currently being rewritten as CodeNEXT.
-The goal of CodeNEXT was to enact the Imagine Austin plan and “promote a more compact and connected city” by enabling more Any building between a single-family house and a large apartment building. housing in the urban core and upzoning the corridors identified for future density.
+The goal of CodeNEXT was to enact the Imagine Austin plan and “promote a more compact and connected city” by enabling more missing middle housing in the urban core and upzoning the corridors identified for future density.
 At these tasks, it has thus far failed completely.
 The new code is more complex than the current code, does not enable abundant housing, and may in fact make it more difficult to build small-scale infill housing.
 Inexplicably, the new zoning map largely replicates our existing housing map rather than supporting Imagine Austin’s mandate and goals.

 Absent substantial changes between the current draft and the final product, the timidity of the CodeNEXT result ensures that Austin’s most desirable, most transit-friendly neighborhoods will fail to provide housing sufficient to meet demand and will persist as low density enclaves for the wealthy.
 Scarce and unaffordable housing in the central city will also continue to drive young families to the suburbs, where transit options are limited and driving is required for almost every trip.

 Transit priority is arguably the single most important thing Austin can do to help Capital Metro provide effective bus service.
 The city has made some strides here, with some signals getting transit priority treatments, but there are many lost opportunities and very little political will to enact change.